polkadot-js/api/packages/type-jsonrpc/README.md

 As methods are added, simply adding the name, inputs & output will prepare it for use.

 - Add the method to the correct file in [src/rpc/](src/rpc/) (Input/Output types as cross-referenced from the canonical implementation and match one-to-one)
-- Should a new type be required, add it to the type list, [src/types.js](src/types.js) (Required for flow type checking)
+- Should a new type be required, add it to the type list, [src/types.js](src/types.js) (Required for TSLint type checking)